Adityasinh-Sodha/Phisher/README.md

 # Phisher
-This is a simple python script for phishing this is for educational purposes only.
+This is a basic Python script designed for educational purposes, specifically for phishing.
-I did not take any responsibilitys about what you are doing with this script. read installation.txt for the guide if you like the script plz follow me.
+I do not assume any responsibilities for how this script is utilized.
+Please refer to the installation.txt file for guidance on setting it up.
+If you appreciate the script, kindly consider following me and starring this repository.
+Your support is immensely valued.
 Thank you for using this script.
-If you found it helpful, please consider starring this repository.
-Your support is greatly appreciated!